kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

   .addKeyset('bob-guard', 'keys-all', 'bob-public-key');
 ```

-Transfer create as string code
+To use transfer-create as string code:

 ```typescript
 Pact.builder